They were always Trump's games

 Despite Bass's statement, homeless people in LA are currently criminalized by an expensive, ineffective, and extremely cruel anti-camping policy: 41.18.
 And if she doesn't take actions to change that policy, the Grants Pass ruling could jeopardize her tentative progress on homelessness as opportunistic councilmembers spy a chance to ram through a more dangerous version ahead of the Olympics.

-For LA and many other California cities, Grants Pass ruling upends the legal framework that they've structured their entire homelessness approach around.
+For LA and many other California cities, the Grants Pass ruling upends the legal framework that they've structured their entire homelessness approach around.
 In 2018, the Ninth Circuit Court of Appeals ruled in the case of Martin v.
 Boise that municipalities could not enforce no-camping rules without "access to adequate temporary shelter."
 During the last six years, cities like LA have gotten very good at pretending they're not criminalizing homeless people, while simultaneously pretending they're building housing.

 LA's Martin v.
 Boise workaround is 41.18, an existing municipal code amended by a 2021 ordinance to create anti-camping zones: a long list of places where homeless people can be cited, fined, or removed by the city as long as an offer of shelter is made.
 It's impossible for anyone to remember all the rules, and councilmembers add more zones all the time, so the city of LA has spent $1.73 million just on 41.18 signage.
 LA leaders tried to say anti-camping laws were about safety, not criminalization, with now-Council President Paul Krekorian claiming that 41.18 "guarantees that we will reestablish passable sidewalks."
 My official response to that: HAHAHAHAHA.